slexisvn/query_engine/docs/02-logical-plan/12-building-the-plan.md

 # 12. Building the plan

-> After this chapter you will be able to predict the exact tree the planner emits for any `SELECT`, and explain why that tree is deliberately a bad one.
+> After this chapter you will be able to trace how SELECT clauses become plan nodes and distinguish initial translation from later optimization.

 ## The question